albertogallini/txn_engine/Readme.md

 The separation of public and private functions in the `Engine` struct is achieved using two distinct traits: `EngineFunctions` for public APIs and `EngineStateTransitionFunctions` for internal state management, which enhances clarity, reduces complexity, and improves security by preventing unintended modifications.

-  - The `EngineFunctions` trait provides the following **public** methods to interact with the Engine and operate on the internal state:
+  - The `EngineFunctions` trait provides the following **public** methods to interact with the Engine and operates on the internal state:
     - **`read_and_process_transactions`**: Reads transactions from a stream and processes them.
     - **`read_and_process_transactions_from_csv`**: Reads transactions from a CSV file and processes them using `read_and_process_transactions`.
     - **`load_from_previous_session_csvs`**: Loads transactions and accounts from CSV files dumped from a previous session to populate the internal maps.
 (This functionality is public but not exposed as command line pramenter)